mongodb/terraform-provider-mongodbatlas/website/docs/d/database_user.html.markdown

   auth_database_name = "admin"
 }
 ```
 Note: OIDC support is only avalible starting in [MongoDB 7.0](https://www.mongodb.com/evolved#mdbsevenzero) or later.
-To learn more see https://www.mongodb.com/docs/atlas/security-oidc/
+To learn more, see the [MongoDB Atlas documentation](https://www.mongodb.com/docs/atlas/security-oidc/).

 ## Argument Reference